awwright/node-rdf/README.md

 Returns a `ResultSet`, a pointer to a node in a graph that can be walked to query for data.

-The provided `resource` does not necessarially have to exist in the graph, however, any operations on it will produce an empty set.
+The provided `resource` does not necessarily have to exist in the graph, however, any operations on it will produce an empty set.

 ### Dataset